We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-For example, antibiotics taken to kill a harmful bacterial infection may also kill the lactobacillus bacteria, the good bacteria in your vagina that keep yeast in check.
+For example, antibiotics taken to treat a harmful bacterial infection may also kill the Lactobacillus bacteria, the good bacteria in your vagina that keep yeast in check.

 Here’s how to manage a yeast infection and how to prevent future ones as well.